 Only “No Dark Matter LLC” knows if this is a new Fire HD 10 2019 model or some other tablet, but with the new Fire 7 being launched in 2019, the Fire HD 8 being launched in September 2018 and still selling very well, and Fire HD 10 being launched in September 2017 and being the only one of Amazon’s tablets with Wi-Fi 5 at the moment, at least it looks the most logical that the M2V3R5 tablet is a likely a successor to the Fire HD 10.

 Unless of course a new tablet size joins the Fire tablet family too.
-Which we’ll find out over the next two months.
+Which we’ll find out over the next couple of months.

 – Tom Bowen